 Market risk is the risk that changes in market prices - such as foreign exchange rates and interest rates - will affect the Company's income.
 Market risk is attributable to all market risk sensitive financial instruments including foreign currency receivables and payables and debt.
-The company does not have any transactions in foreign currency.
+The company does not have any foreign currency exposure as at balance sheet date.
 Accordingly, company does not have currency risk.